smilesbright/onewordeachbot/README.md

 Many thanks to @not-an-aardvark.

-Thanks as well to @mattdiamond, whose /r/askouija bot inspired the idea for OneWordEachBot - https://github.com/mattdiamond/ouijabot.
+Thanks as well to @mattdiamond, whose /r/askouija bot inspired the idea for /u/onewordeachbot - https://github.com/mattdiamond/ouijabot.